 Both Toyota and Yamaha wanted to ensure that all the technical and aesthetic details about the vehicle were done as perfectly as possible to make sure the “Toy motor” image of the earlier “Toyopet” name was dispelled as completely as possible.

 The external aluminum bodywork of the vehicle was shaped to fit over the Lotus-style backbone chassis with complex curves that resembled a coach-built European sports car rather than anything created in Japan.
 Even though the original Nissan A550X concept might have resembled a second-generation Corvette Stingray, the new Toyota 2000GT was much more European in style with the addition of a few unique Japanese-style aesthetics.

 To meet California headlight height regulations, the 2000GT designers positioned retracting headlights into the hood while changing the original lower headlights into driving lights to give the vehicle a better lighting system than most other sports cars of the era.

 The six-cylinder longitudinal Toyota 3M engine measured 1,998cc.
 Yamaha designed the DOHC aluminum head with hemispherical combustion chambers and 79° valves with a modest 8.4:1 compression ratio.
 Three Mikuni-Solex 40PHH carburetors controlled the fuel mixture.
 The engine was rated at 148 hp @ 6,600 rpm with torque measuring 129 lb/ft torque @ 5,000 rpm.

-The 2000GT gearbox was an all synchromesh 5-speed design driving a limited slip differential with three final drive ratios available.
-The car had a minimum top speed of 133 mph making it about as fast as a typical Jaguar E-Type exported to the U.S.
+The 2000GT gearbox was an all synchromesh 5-speed design driving a limited-slip differential with three final drive ratios available.
+The vehicle had a minimum top speed of 133 mph making it about as fast as a typical Jaguar E-Type exported to the U.S.

 2000GT Presented at 1965 Tokyo Motor Show